 Encryption and privacy

-Due to my current position as deputy head of the data security research area at Know-Center and my focus on privacy-enhancing technologies (see projects), I’m very happy about the opportunity to closely collaborate with Christian Rechberger and his team, renowned experts in the field of cryptography and privacy.
+Due to my current position as deputy head of the data security research area at Know-Center and my focus on privacy-enhancing technologies (see projects), I’m very happy about the opportunity to closely collaborate with Christian Rechberger and his excellent team, renowned experts in the field of cryptography and privacy.

 The idea of identifying a problem that is mathematically hard to solve and using it as basis for secure communication has always been intriguing to me.
-Ever since I counted the letter frequencies in Poe’s Gold-Bug to find the pirate treasure of the infamous Captain Kidd I was hooked to the topic and I’m glad my chosen career path allows me to contribute a bit to this interesting field of research.
+Ever since I counted the letter frequencies in Poe’s Gold-Bug to find the pirate treasure of the infamous Captain Kidd I was hooked to the topic and I’m glad my chosen career path allows me to contribute a little bit to this interesting field of research.
 Leaving pirate treasures behind modern cryptography has of course little to do with such romanticism, it is the mathematical foundation of everything secure and also a central pillar of our financial, economic and societal system.
 The right to privacy is anchored in the Universal Declaration of Human Rights and especially in times like these where large companies more and more emerge as data monopolists it is of tremendous importance to think about privacy.

 Homomorphic encryption and machine learning

 In order to use the full capacity of machine learning and artificial intelligence we need corresponding data sets for training and evaluation.
 Usually the more data the merrier regarding our predictions and simulations.
 In newspaper articles or during public discussions you often get the impression that you have to choose here, either you want to have the full functionality of machine learning and you then have to give up some privacy for that or you keep your data to yourself, pull the plug and resign from the capabilities of data-driven evaluations.
 Such a wording is simply wrong, modern cryptographic methods like mutliparty computation or homomorphic encryption allow to perfrom calculations on encrypted data.